Scoot Boot Stockist, Rachel Tupek’s Stance on the Barefoot Movement

 Well done to those owners who hang in there and do the best they can.
 It is you who made it happen and the team effort that makes it possible.
 Having a dedicated team that has your horse’s best interests in mind has got to be the most important thing with horses like this.
 Support is needed and communication is key.

-You Transitioned Your own Thoroughbred, Magic, to Barefoot a few Years ago.
-Could you Tell us About Your Experience With This?
+You Transitioned Your own Thoroughbred to Barefoot.
+Tell us About Your Experience With This?

 Yes I did.
 He was throwing shoes out on rides and in the paddock, he had thin walls so he would occasionally rip out chunks of his hoof wall.
 It was more challenging keeping the shoes on.